arcanemachine/phoenix-todo-list/support/containers/README.md

 ### Running Phoenix + Postgres Containers Together

 NOTE: This configuation uses a small extra Compose file: `compose.phoenix-postgres.yaml`.
 This file ensures that Phoenix will not start until Postgres is available.
-The Phoenix container may fail if this file is not present.
-(It should restart automatically, but this ensures that the container orchestrator (e.g. 'docker-compose') will not give up after `n` attempts).
+The Phoenix container may fail to start if this file is not present.
+(It should restart automatically, but this ensures that the container composer (e.g. 'docker-compose') will not give up after `n` attempts).

 Examples: